Get Your Digestion Back on Track

 Many of my clients come to see me regarding digestive symptoms.
 The most common symptoms clients complain of include bloating, abdominal pain or discomfort, constipation, flatulence, diarrhoea, nausea, heartburn and reflux.
 A number of my clients have been diagnosed with IBS but are unsure how to manage this condition.

 Irritable Bowel Syndrome

 Irritable Bowel syndrome (IBS) is one of the most common disorders and is thought to affect up to 25% of the UK population.
 There are many contributory factors including:

-- Disruption of the gut microbiota in the large bowel, small intestinal bacterial overgrowth (SIBO), yeast (candida) & parasitic infections
+- Disruption of the gut microbiota in the large bowel, bacterial, yeast (candida) & parasitic infection

 - Disturbances to the gut-brain signalling

 - Immune problems, over 70% of our immune system is located in our gut